Fun activities for the whole family

 Go for a hike

-If you all like to explore in the woods, choose a destination and head out with the family to one of our forested trails, many of which lead to impressive waterfalls.
-Some hikes are short, others will have you under the trees all day long.
+If you like exploring in the woods, choose a destination and head out with the family to one of our forested trails, many of which lead to impressive waterfalls!
+Some hikes are short, others will have you under the trees for hours.
 Be sure to view our article with safety tips for hiking in the area.